Did you know that the Nashville crime rate is higher than the national average? Is this a cause for concern if you are planning to visit?

 The Gulch is safe neighborhood located south of Downtown, about a 6-10 minute drive.
 Parking is ample, easy, and cheap.
 It's a very walkable area.
 You'll find an array of trendy shopping and restaurants with easy access to the West End.

 Hillsboro/Vanderbilt Area/West End

 This area is simply a joy to walk in.
-I’ve spent many hours walking up and down 21st Avenue with my wife and kids.
+I've spent many hours walking up and down 21st Avenue with my wife and kids.
 There are all sorts of trendy and hipster coffee shops, book shops, cooking shops, and restaurants and bars.
-You’ll also find the famous Pancake Pantry that oftentimes has crowds wrapped around the block to get into.
+You'll also find the famous Pancake Pantry, which oftentimes has crowds wrapped around the block to get into.